 You need not wait until the first Wednesday in August to file the final version of your petition with the Attorney General.
 Petitions will be accepted at any time, and early filings are encouraged.
 Please give us telephone notice if you intend to do so.

 Filings are accepted at One Ashburton Place, 20th Floor, Boston, MA 02108-1598.
-We strongly urge you to file in person or electronically rather than by mail.
+We strongly urge you to file in person rather than by mail.

 All filings must be received by close of business, 5:00 P.M., on the first Wednesday in August.